awslabs/aws-simple-ec2-cli/README.md

 ```
 $ simple-ec2 launch -h
 Launch an Amazon EC2 instance with the default configurations.
-	All configurations can be overridden by configurations provided by configuration files or user input
+All configurations can be overridden by configurations provided by configuration files or user input.

 Usage:
   simple-ec2 launch [flags]

 Flags:
   -a, --auto-termination-timer int       The auto-termination timer for the instance in minutes
+  -b, --boot-script string               The absolute filepath to a bash script passed to the instance and executed after the instance starts (user data)
   -h, --help                             help for launch
+  -p, --iam-instance-profile string      The profile containing an IAM role to attach to the instance
   -m, --image-id string                  The image id of the AMI used to launch the instance
   -t, --instance-type string             The instance type of the instance
   -i, --interactive                      Interactive mode